 Disqualified students lose their privileges for course registration and so are effectively removed from the university.
 Readmission differs from reinstatement.
 An academically disqualified student may apply for and be granted reinstatement.
 But to continue with class enrollment requires that he or she also be readmitted into the university.
-Readmission is possible only after formal reapplication through CSU Apply and acceptance by a department.
+Readmission is possible only after formal reapplication through Cal State Apply, university review, and acceptance by your former department.

 The student can reapply as early as the term following a first disqualification, even if reinstatement has not yet been achieved.
-The university tries to make special arrangements for former students who wish to return to their studies, so applications are often accepted even after admission deadlines.
+The university will make special arrangements, before an official term begins, for former students who wish to return to their studies.
 The Associate Dean of Graduate Studies should be contacted if these circumstances apply.